Here are the Brit Award 2026 nominations in full

 Jacob Alon

-The 2026 Brit Awards takes place at the Co-Op Live Arena in Manchester on 28 February and will be hosted by Jack Whitehall.
+The 2026 Brit Awards take place at the Co-Op Live Arena in Manchester on 28 February and will be hosted by Jack Whitehall.

 Join our commenting forum